 UM’s bucket list may not be known by Oxford outsiders.
 It’s a way for new students to have a reason to explore the Oxford area.
 With a mix of history and added fun, students make memories that will last forever.

 Olivia Liacos, 20, from Raleigh, North Carolina and a former UM student, checked hanging out in the Grove off her bucket list freshmen year.

 “I come from a place that values basketball way more than they do football,” she said, “so coming to Ole Miss and seeing how passionate everyone is here about their football team was such an exciting experience.

 “The Grove is definitely something every freshman should at least experience once during the fall season.
 Freshman year, my friends and I loved getting ready together on game days, and we never missed an opportunity to watch the Walk of Champions.”

 Many agreed that, while traditional challenges are fun, updated challenges could be added.
 For some, the bucket list sounds like a way to get in trouble, but if tasks are completed safely and legally, it could be a fun way to begin freshmen year.

-UM senior Bailey Brown checked a few things off the list.
+UM senior Bailey Brown, 23, from Little Rock, Arkansas, checked a few things off the list.
 “I remember hearing about that bucket list the second day of freshman year,” she said.
 “I wanted to immediately complete everything.
 It became a competition for me.
 But reality hit, and I only completed three things.

 “I like how the Ole Miss student body has a secret floating around campus, and only a few have completed it … Oh, and some advice, the Phi Mu fountain is much easier to climb when there’s no water in it.”